A classic crusty loaf, this British Cottage Loaf is a delicious white loaf baked up in a unique free-form shape.

 I realized early on that while I tend to consider myself a baker, I'm definitely not a baker on that level!
 I don't have near the patience or skill for most of those bakes.
 That said, there were a few things that caught my eye and seemed like they would be a fun little at home baking challenge.

-I had never heard of a Cottage Loaf, but it seemed like a basic loaf of white bread that was just shaped uniquely, so I figured I could maybe handle it.
-So I tucked the idea away for a quiet snowy day's baking adventure.
+I had never heard of cottage bread before, but it seemed like a basic loaf of white bread that was just shaped uniquely, so I figured I could maybe handle it.
+So I tucked the idea away for a quiet snowy day’s baking adventure.

 That quiet snowy day finally came and here it is!
 My first Cottage Loaf.
 And let me tell you, it is a delicious loaf of bread and only a bit more work than with a regular pan loaf.